WHAT WE DO

-Sanef’s chief aim is to be a representative and credible voice of journalism in society, to facilitate diversity in newsrooms and reporting, enable a culture of real debate and promote free and independent journalism of the highest standard.
-In addition, Sanef stands in defence of media freedom.
+SANEF’s chief aim is to be a representative and credible voice of journalism in society, to facilitate diversity in newsrooms and reporting, enable a culture of real debate and promote free and independent journalism of the highest standard.
+In addition, SANEF defends media freedom.
 We campaign for the elimination of legislation and commercial pressures that restrict media while also supporting the establishment of editors’ forums in the region and the continent.

 To be a resource and catalyst for achievement of its vision through debate and action programmes.